lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 ```

 In another room, found by [[Bikam]], skeletons were found in a throne room.
 Throne is made from Mahogany wood
+I  our room, I look through the books, but don't understand anything in the

 ## Loot: